zwhalbert1592/tutorial-steps/doc/admin-tasks.md

 # Admin Tasks / Devops

-This page rpovides afew examples of admin/devops related commands.
+This page provides a few examples of admin/devops related commands.

 ## Ascon